snekse/flink-ai-demo/EX-01-simple-example/README.md

 # 📝 Instructions

-For each `.sql` file in this `simple-example` folder, create a "cell", paste the contents from the file to your workspace cell, then [Run the SQL](https://docs.confluent.io/cloud/current/flink/get-started/quick-start-cloud-console.html#step-2-run-sql-statements).
+For each `.sql` file in this `EX-01-simple-example` folder, create a "cell", paste the contents from the file to your workspace cell, then [Run the SQL](https://docs.confluent.io/cloud/current/flink/get-started/quick-start-cloud-console.html#step-2-run-sql-statements).